Henderson goes off injured for Liverpool in Merseyside derby | Goal.com

 With the Reds trailing 1-0, Henderson attempted to bring the ball out from the back and advanced beyond Doucoure only to crumple to the ground in pain.

-Henderson was in pain long before hitting the deck in the 25th minute, and immediately clutched his right leg.
+Henderson was struggling long before hitting the deck in the 25th minute, and immediately clutched his right leg.

-The 30-year-old received treatment and attempted to stretch out the problem; following a chat with the medical staff he took the decision to return to the field.
+The 30-year-old received treatment and attempted to stretch out the problem and, following a chat with the medical staff, he took the decision to return to the field.

 Which other players are injured for Liverpool?